MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/material-gallery.md

 # The Material Gallery

-In this sample scene you'll find a display of the the capabilities of the Graphics Tools standard shader.
+In this sample scene, you'll find a display of the capabilities of the Graphics Tools standard shader.

 ![Standard Shader sample scene](images/SampleScenes/materialGallery_01.JPG)

 ## Edge and Vertex effects

-These examples showcase various effects that make use of an object's texture coordinates (UVs), e.g. procedural edge hightlights, dynamically rounded edges, wireframe rendering and glow effects.
+These examples showcase various effects that make use of an object's texture coordinates (UVs).
+For example, procedural edge highlights, dynamically rounded edges, wireframe rendering and glow effects.

 ![Standard Shader edge and vertex effects](images/SampleScenes/edge_vertex_effects_01.jpg)